-- Class Meetings-We will all meet together synchronously (in real time) twice a week (Mondays and Thursdays) in "lectures" on-line via Zoom (or face-to-face later in the term, depending on what the university decides).
+- Class Meetings-We will all meet together in lecture twice a week (Mondays and Thursdays).
 Lectures will include class activities as well, in order to ensure that you understand the really important concepts.
-Lectures will also introduce lab assignments and help you to understand how they relate to other aspects of the course.
-I may bring visitors to class occasionally when their research work is relevant to our learning and I think you might enjoy meeting them and hearing about the kinds of geography they do. - Labs-Labs are once per week starting Week 2.
-Again they will be taught synchronously (in real time) on-line via Zoom (or face-to-face) by our very experienced geography teaching assistants (TAs) overseen by our Senior Lab Instructor.
+Lectures will also introduce lab assignments and help you to understand how they relate to other aspects of the course. - Labs-Labs are once per week starting Week 2 taught by our geography teaching assistants (TAs) overseen by our Senior Lab Instructor.
 I really encourage you to get to know your TA.
 They are an invaluable resource for you.
 Lab sessions form an integral part of the course.
 You will be able to explore concepts from lecture in more depth, learn new ideas, and practice geographic and academic skills in a variety of formats including discussions, reports, presentations, and videos.
 Attendance in labs is mandatory.
 Lab material is examinable in the midterm and final.
 All gradable assignments (which may be both individual and group based) will be handed in and handed back using Brightspaces drop boxes.
 This may change depending on course delivery method.
-Detailed instructions will always be provided.

-Fieldtrip-One of the signature ways of learning in geography is the fieldtrip.
-In the current context we cannot take you physically on a fieldtrip but fieldtrips are such an important (and fun) part of geography learning that we have designed an interactive online mini-fieldtrip (in lab time) to give everyone a taste.
+Detailed instructions will always be provided. - Fieldtrip-One of the signature ways of learning in geography is the fieldtrip.
+They are such an important (and fun) part of geography learning that we have designed a fieldtrip (in lab time) to give you a taste.
 Resources-I will put any supporting learning resources for the course on the Brightspaces site.